-\Our PhD in Economics is not subject to AACSB accreditation because Economics programs are often taught in either business colleges or arts and sciences colleges.
+Our PhD in Economics is not subject to AACSB accreditation because many Economics programs reside and are administered in colleges of arts and sciences.

 School of Entrepreneurship

 Bruce Barringer, PhD-Professor and Head

 The 21st century is the age of entrepreneurship.
 It is a time of dynamic change where organizations must be faster, more adaptable and flexible, more aggressive, and more innovative in order to survive.
 The program in entrepreneurship helps prepare students for the entrepreneurial age.
 Students are encouraged to recognize and develop their innate entrepreneurial potential, and to apply an entrepreneurial mindset to both their professional and personal lives.
 The program emphasizes the role of entrepreneurial attitudes and behaviors in a wide variety of contexts, including new start-up ventures, growth-oriented small firms, family firms, non-profit entities, and public sector organizations.
 Students are further encouraged to apply entrepreneurial thinking and acting within other disciplines, from architecture and engineering to social work and theatre.